howen7/west-082420-classification-bakeoff/README.md

 The goal for this challenge is to predict whether a person will default on their loan.
 In doing so, we want to utilize all of the different tools we have learned over the course: data cleaning, EDA, feature engineering/transformation, feature selection, hyperparameter tuning, and model evaluation.

-The dataset comes from customers default payments in Taiwan.
 ## Data Files

-In this repo, just as before, you will find two csv files.
+In this repo you will find two csv files.

 1. `train_data.csv`
 This includes the features and target variables that you will use to train a predictive model